PlantandFoodResearch/aspire-lite/RELEASING.md

 - Adjust the versionName to the current date (YYYY-MM-DD), and increment the versionCode (both are defined in build.gradle)
 - If using Android Studio, run "Sync project with gradle files"
-- Build and run any tests (TODO: Flesh out)
+- Build and test
 - Commit any remaining changes
 - Tag the commit to be released off (VCS->Git->Tag in Android studio, the tag name should be the same as the versionName)
-- Sign with the appropriate key and release (TODO: Flesh out)
+- Sign with the appropriate key and release
+  - In Android Studio, Build->Generate Signed APK...
+  - Use the correct keystore, with the AspireLiteKey

 Release locations: